-Research project on International Student Exchanges – Sending our Students Overseas (2008)
+Research project on international student exchanges: Sending our students overseas (2008) Publications

 This research reports on the uptake of study abroad opportunities by New Zealand tertiary students.
 The research was undertaken by Victoria University on contract to the Ministry of Education.
 The report provides key reasons for low uptake of study abroad by New Zealand students; proposes a number of factors which students and institutions could consider to increase the attractiveness of exchange programmes; and includes downloadable Guidelines for New Zealand tertiary education institutions to help promote and support international student exchange opportunities for New Zealand students.

 Author(s): Stephanie Doyle, Phil Gendall, Carolyn Tait, Luanna Meyer, Janet Hoek, Lynanne McKenzie, & Avatar Loorparg.
 Jessie Hetherington Centre for Educational Research, Victoria University of Wellington, in collaboration with the Department of Marketing, Massey University.